 Peter Gabriel has three self-titled albums.
-This is his first solo album, the one with a blue-filtered rainy car windshield on the cover.
+This is his first solo album, the one with Peter through a car windshield on the cover.
 Featuring "Solsbury Hill" and "Here Comes The Flood".

 The guitar sound is better on Caress of Steel, and Moving Pictures is more respectable, but Rush's most brilliant work is here, especially on the two epics, Xanadu and Cygnus X-1.

-Considered the worst Police album by almost everyone, and I agree that it has lower peaks than any of their other albums, but for me it has more depth.
+Considered the worst Police album by almost everyone, and I agree that it has the lowest peaks, but I can also hear more depth.
 I love the dark, echoey sound that fills the corners.

 Dire Straits is famous for radio hits on their first and last studio albums, but their middle albums are best: Communique, Making Movies, and Love Over Gold.
 Side two of this album is lame, but the three songs on side one are the peak of their career.

 No hits, and generally considered too self-indulgent, but I love it!

 At the moment my favorite bands are Mono, Godspeed You Black Emperor, and The American Dollar.